STAT545-UBC/STAT545-UBC-original-website/block006_care-feeding-data.md

 ![](block006_care-feeding-data_files/figure-html/histogram-lifeExp-1.png)<!-- -->

-The year variable is a numeric integer variable, but since there are so few unique values it also functions a bit like a categorical variable.
+The year variable is an integer variable, but since there are so few unique values it also functions a bit like a categorical variable.

 ```r